turingschool/front-end-curriculum/projects/module-3/niche-audience.md

   - You lean on cohortmates or a mentor to do consistent, thorough, meaningful code reviews of PRs, which prompt updates and changes made to that PR before merging
   - Evolution of the project (decisions made, etc) is fully and clearly documented in the git history and PRs
   - When the project is run locally, the terminal shows no errors or warnings
-  - PropTypes or type-checking of props is complete and specific (all data passed into a component is correctly and specifically identified)
 * **3:**
   - README concisely communicates the team's individual and joint learning goals, the evolution of the project, and team member reflections while using good formatting to enhance readability
   - README links to all applicable repos/deployed sites